Meetings

 • What you’re worried about, if anything.

-• One decision or piece of clarity you’d like from them in the next two weeks.
+• One decision or piece of clarity you’d like in the next two weeks.

 This is the move that separates “I’m waiting to be told what to do” from “I’m a pro who happens to report to you now.”

-“I’m wrapping up the [onboarding project / first ticket / first month].
-One thing I want to flag: I’m a little unsure about [X] — I’m planning to handle it by [approach], but if you’d rather I check in sooner, just say the word.”
+“I’m wrapping up the [first project / first ticket / first month].
+One thing to flag: I’m a little unsure about [X] — I’m planning to handle it by [approach], but if you’d rather I check in sooner, just say the word.”

 Ask: